• 1997

 Having finished just inside the World Top 50 at the end of 2016, I knew I was in for a special treat.
 I still remember receiving the official invitation for my first Masters ever in the post.
 It was the day before Christmas and it was by far the best present anyone could give me.

-Finishing second at the Genesis Open pretty much secured my 2017 PGA Tour card and that spring I mainly played in the US.
+This pretty much secured my 2017 PGA Tour card and that spring I mainly played in the US.
 I was happy with tied fifth at the WGC in Mexico City and tied fourth in my first appearance at Augusta National for The Masters, so it made for a pretty good spring season and it helped me finish the year ranked 20th in the Race to Dubai.

-A Belgian Year
+A Belgian year

 I was excited to start my 2018 season knowing that it would be the year the old ‘Belgian Open’ would return as the ‘‘Belgian Knockout’.
 My family embraced the European Tour’s knack for innovative thinking and brought the event back to the Tour under a new format.
 Knowing my family were responsible for bringing this tournament to life, I felt positive and confident for the season ahead.